Whole House Carbon Filters vs. Water Softeners: Which is Better for Combatting Dry Hair?

 These filters are designed to remove chlorine, chloramines, and other chemical contaminants from the water.
 Chlorine, commonly used in municipal water supplies to disinfect, can strip the natural oils from your hair and skin, leading to dryness and damage.

-Carbon filters use activated carbon to absorb these chemicals, improving water quality and making it gentler on hair and skin.
+Carbon filters use activated carbon filters to absorb these chemicals, improving water quality and making it gentler on hair and skin.

 Water Softeners